Can We Really See into the Future?

 What Is Intuition and How Does It Work?

 Intuition is often described as the ability to understand something instinctively, without the need for conscious reasoning.
-Many psychologists believe that such an ability refers to information we already possess, but which lies below the threshold for awareness.
+Many psychologists attribute this to knowledge we already possess, but which lies below the threshold for awareness.
 The information somehow leads to an immediate understanding, without requiring logical analysis.

 This description gives no indication as to how the immediate understanding is achieved, nor does it acknowledge the fact that intuition often seems to include information from the future.

 This explains why intuitions tend to be vague.
-We become aware, say, of a danger, but without knowing exactly what the danger is.
-The mechanism also avoids any paradoxes such as would occur if we obtained direct knowledge of a future accident, and then we used that knowledge to prevent the accident.
+We may sense a threat without knowing its nature, or feel drawn towards an opportunity without knowing why.
+Crucially, it avoids any paradoxes such as would occur if we obtained direct knowledge of a future accident, and then we used that knowledge to prevent the accident.

-Taylor proposes that intuition occurs far more often than we realize, and can be used in a variety of ways:
+Taylor proposes that intuition is far more common than we realize and serves many purposes:

-• to help us make better and faster decisions, sometimes leading to creative insights and sudden flashes of inspiration
+• helping us make faster and better decisions, sometimes leading to creative insights and flashes of inspiration

-• to explain how the I Ching (Chinese Book of Changes) enables us to access the future and obtain the best advice on how to solve our problems
+• illuminating the workings of the I Ching, which enables us to access the future and obtain the best advice on how to solve our problems

 Parapsychological Association Convention, Paris, July 2019